cloudfoundry/csb-brokerpak-aws/terraform/sqs/provision/dlq/README.md

 - **Legacy Broker**:
   - **DLQ**: No explicit mention of DLQ
   - **Sample Plan**: Empty redrive_policy
-  - **Provisioning**: Among the properties accepted by the AWS API is RedrivePolicy, therefore, if it is possible to configure the queue as DLQ.
+  - **Provisioning**: Among the properties accepted by the AWS API is `RedrivePolicy`; therefore, it is possible to configure the queue as a DLQ.
   - **Create Service Key**: Creates an IAM user and accepts a `policy_name`.
 This policy is associated with the user.
-So, we could configure such a poliza to have read access to the DLQ.
+Thus, we could configure such a policy to have read access to the DLQ.

 - **Is it possible to use a DLQ with multiple queues?**